Sweeper777/MyBlog/_posts/2021-05-19-allowing-only-one-katakana-in-text-field.md

 }
 {% endhighlight %}

 Since the text has already been changed, it's quite hard to revert back to the previous version, so I could do is to set it to empty when the text is not a Katakana...
 Then I realised that with this design, if you enter a Katakana, then starts to enter some other rubbish, the entire text would be deleted.

+### Other Extensions

 Therefore, I added some code in `shouldChangeCharactersInRange` to disallow the user from entering any more characters when the text is already valid:

 {% highlight swift %}
 if let firstChar = textField.text?.first,